onepixel0/stm8-sdcc-cmake/README.md

 Project based on `https://github.com/ObKo/stm32-cmake`

-There is support of STM8S and STM8L series at now.
+There is support for STM8S and STM8L series at now.

-Support of StdPeriph libraries will be added soon.
+Support for StdPeriph libraries will be added soon.

 Required software: